appunite/Loudius/README.md

 # Loudius - Android experimental playground

-This project serves as an example Android project and a playground for experimenting with new architectures, solutions, and libraries.
-Functionalities of the app are simple.
-It uses GithubAPI and let's user ping his collaborators for a faster code review.
+Our app is a sample Android application designed to showcase some solutions to the architecture, networking layer, and Jetpack Compose.
+It provides a basic user interface and functionality that can be expanded upon to suit specific needs.

+The app is open-source and intended for use by developers who are interested in expanding their knowledge about Android development.
+The main functionalities are:

+- login through GitHub OAuth,
+- list user’s pull requests,
+- ping collaborators for a faster code review.

+The small range of functionalities leads to the ease of understanding the code and conducting experiments with different development libraries and tools.

 ## Contributing